Jany26/but-fit-projects/README.md

 - Shell script that recursively analyzes a directory tree, counts files and directories, and generates a file size histogram (with optional normalized ASCII bar chart), ignoring files matching an optional regex.
 Supports human-readable output and handles unreadable files gracefully.

 `hash-table-implementation`
-- Implementation of the `tail` utility in C that prints the last lines of a file (with optional `line count` parameter).
+- Implementation of the UNIX `tail` utility in C.
 - Program that counts word frequencies in the input text using a custom modular hash table library (`libhtab`) provided as both a static and shared version.

 `semaphores`